bevyengine/rfcs/rfcs/41-ui-navigation.md

 while using `world_to_viewport` in `MoveParam` for gamepad navigation.
 (or completely omitting gamepad support by providing a stub `MoveParam`)

+#### How does this work with `FocusPolicy`?

+`FocusPolicy` is a way to prevent or allow mouse pointer "hover" to go to an UI element below the one in front of the camera.
+Think of it as a way to make "transparent" or "opaque" to mouse cursor cast queries selectively UI elements.

+Since navigation is orthogonal to cursor pointing, we keep the `FocusPolicy`.
+If the policy is set to `Capture`, the element will be focused by hover.
+If the policy is set to `Pass`, the pointing algorithm tries to find another element behind it.

+There is a major difference though:
+There could be multiple objects under the cursor, therefore several could be "active" at a time.
+The navigation design described in this RFC disallows multiple focused elements at a time.
+This is a semantic change to `Interaction`, which is removed, the user would have needed to migrate to `Focusable` already, so the impact of this change is nil.

 ## Future possibilities

 ### New and better mouse picking!